rsocket/rsocket-swift/README.md

 # rsocket-swift
 rsocket-swift is an implementation of the RSocket protocol in Swift.
 It's an **alpha** version and still under active development.
 **Do not use it in a production environment!**

 ## Strategy
-The initial goals for rsocket-swift implementation will be to implement the following features
+In phase one, the plan is to focus on the client APIs along with support for the following features

 ### Transport
 [ ] WebSocket